 With nearly 15 years of focused study in cellular metabolism, we have a deep understanding of this biology, which is involved in the healthy functioning of nearly every system in the body.
-Building on this expertise, these learnings can be rapidly applied to our clinical trials with the goal of developing medicines that can have a significant impact for patients.
+Building on this expertise, our focus on GDDs has enabled expansion of our research and promising biological insights based on highly translatable work from murine and cell-based models recapitulating human disease.
+Our laboratory capabilities are specialized to enable complex GDD studies.